nevrmd/is-website-alive/README.md

-# is-website-alive
+# 📧 Is-Website-Alive console application
-Checking the current status of the website
+Checking the current status of the website **every 15 seconds** and send an email if status code *is not 200*.